JVOsteen/JVOsteen.github.io/index.md

 layout: default
 ---
 ## About me
-I'm a third year student at American University pursuing degrees in Statistics and Political Science with a minor in Data Science.
-I’m deeply interested and passionate about data science as it relates to politics I hope to integrate both into my career.
+I'm a third year student at American University pursuing degrees in Statistics and Political Science with a focus in Data Science.
+I’m deeply interested and passionate about data science as it relates to politics and I hope to integrate both into my career.
 I plan to graduate in Spring 2022.

 I'm interested in **statistical modeling**, **data science**, **voter behavior**, **legislative behavior**, and the study of **populism**.
 I'm currently an Undergraduate Research Fellow at American University's [Center for Data Science](https://www.american.edu/spa/data-science/index.cfm).
+I was most recently a Political & Research Fellow at political consulting firm, Blue Compass Strategies.
 [Learn more about my experience.](./#experience)

-In addition to coding, I love doing research and data science.
-[Check out my research.](./#research)
+In addition to coding, I love doing research and expanding my data science skills.

-I'm originally from Seattle, Washington but I attended high school in Evanston, Illinois.
+I'm originally from Seattle, Washington but attended high school in Evanston, Illinois.
 When I'm not working, I enjoy spending time with friends, drinking coffee, and learning history.

 ---